Renzo1/Security_Auditors_Starter_Pack/Audit Methodology.md

 ### Find & document issues

-An exhaustive line-by-line review meticulously examining each segment of the code for all possible vulnerabilities, including:Issues outlined in the SWC registry, Data manipulations, Access violations, Flash loans, Complex vulnerabilities emerging from contracts interactions.
+An exhaustive line-by-line review meticulously examining each segment of the code for all possible vulnerabilities, including: Issues outlined in the SWC registry, Data manipulations, Access violations, Flash loans, Complex vulnerabilities emerging from contracts interactions.
 See [Security Pitfalls Checklists](:/0655cc538dd54e44b6aa17bd207dbf31)

 - Conduct reviews from various perspectives including:
     - Follow the money flow.